Baseline models demystified: a practical guide

 To make matters more concrete, let’s look at an example of what can happen in practice when good baseline models are not used.

-In 2018, there was a paper published in Nature that used deep learning to forecast the spatial distribution of aftershocks of large seismic events.
+In 2018, a paper published in Nature used deep learning to forecast the spatial distribution of aftershocks of large seismic events.
 This is an important problem because the correct forecast of these locations can greatly help us not only better understand earthquakes but also improve the response to such events.

 The paper used a 13k parameter neural network which, allegedly, greatly improved the performance if compared to classical estimation methods.